marchelo271/hello_microverse/readme.md

 First Project

 📖 About the Project

 🛠 Built With

 Tech Stack

 Key Features

 🚀 Live Demo

 💻 Getting Started

 Setup

 Prerequisites

 Install

 Usage

 Run tests

 Deployment

 👥 Authors

 🔭 Future Features

 🤝 Contributing

 ⭐️ Show your support

 🙏 Acknowledgements

 ❓ FAQ

 📝 License

-📖 [Hello microverse]
+📖 HELLO MICROVERSE

-[Hello microverse] is a project to show git and github sills besides using github flow and setup linters in the project
+[Hello microverse] is a project to show git and github sKills besides using github flow and setup linters in the project

 🛠 Built With